Classification of Quadratic Packing Polynomials on Sectors of $\mathbb{R}^2$: -stairs and Sector Transformation

 In this section, we introduce two tools that we will use to prove our main result.
 The first is the notion of \emph{staircases}, which help us describe the structure of quadratic packing polynomials.
 Next, we describe how to transform sectors so that we can more readily leverage the structure provided by staircases.

-The lattice $I\left(\frac{n}{m}\right)$ can be subdivided into disjoint sets of lattice points that fall on the same line with slope $\frac{n}{m-1}$ (or vertical lines in the case $m=1$), see the left side of Figure \ref{fig:trfSector}.
+The points in $I\left(\frac{n}{m}\right)$ can be subdivided into disjoint sets of points that fall on the same line with slope $\frac{n}{m-1}$ (or vertical lines in the case $m=1$), see the left side of Figure \ref{fig:trfSector}.
 Let $l = \gcd(m-1, n)$.
-We call
+For an integer $i$ we call